-Iran’s disregard for the environment has negatively impacted neighboring countries as well, particularly Iraq and Afghanistan.
+The Iranian regime’s disregard for the environment has negatively impacted neighboring countries as well, particularly Iraq and Afghanistan.
 Rather than distributing shared water sources with Iraq equitably, Iran has dammed and diverted the tributaries originating in its territory feeding into the Tigris River for its own purposes, significantly curtailing water flows to the vital Iraqi lifeline.
-Iran’s actions upstream have led to shortages of drinking water and electricity, destruction of wetlands, and loss of farmland downstream in Iraq.
-At the same time, Iran has gone as far as training and arming the Taliban to sabotage Afghan dam construction upstream in order to prevent against any disruption of water flows to its own territory.
+The government’s actions upstream have led to shortages of drinking water and electricity, destruction of wetlands, and loss of farmland downstream in Iraq.
+At the same time, Iran has gone as far as training and arming the Taliban to sabotage Afghan dam construction upstream in order to prevent any disruption of water flows to its own territory.
 Iran’s environmental meddling has weakened the Iraqi and Afghan central governments, and Iran has exploited the instability to project power and influence in these countries.

 In the face of a mounting environmental crisis, the regime has consistently acted in its perceived narrow, short-term interests, failing to recognize the devastating public health and national security consequences of its mismanagement.
 Taken together, Iran’s war on its own and its neighbors’ environments adds a combustible element that risks further inflaming tensions and instability within Iran and throughout the Middle East.